Vasco da Gama Tower

 The Vasco da Gama Tower (Torre Vasco da Gama, /pt/) is a 160 m lattice tower with skyscraper in the civil parish of Parque das Nações, the municipality of Lisbon, in Portugal.
-Built on the north bank of the Tagus river, it is named after the Portuguese explorer Vasco da Gama (the first European to arrive in India by sail, in 1498).
+Built on the north bank of the Tagus river, it is named after the Portuguese explorer Vasco da Gama (the first person to chart the maritime route from Europe to India in 1498).
 The tower portion is the tallest structure in Lisbon.